Strangers Almanac: Strangers Almanac Tour (1997–98)

 In a 2008 interview with Independent Weekly, Adams admitted that the Strangers sessions were a very unhappy time for him personally.
 Depression, substance abuse, and a general dissatisfaction with the band plagued his time in Nashville.
 In spite of this, Whiskeytown embarked on a grueling and turbulent tour that stretched out over the next 19 months.
 The band first appeared as part of the "No Depression Tour" with fellow alt-country acts Old 97's, Hazeldine, and The Picketts in the Spring of 1997.

 After Strangers Almanac was released on July 29, another round of touring ensued.
 This leg of the tour, dubbed the "RV Tour", found the band traveling between gigs in an RV.
 On the whiskeytownavenues message board, tour manager Thomas O'Keefe called the tour "a 2-month trek in the US that still causes mental illness in those that were there."
-One particular show at the Iota Club in Arlington, VA, found guitarist Phil Wandscher sitting above the stage for the entire performance, playing his guitar and occasionally throwing beer bottles down at singer Ryan Adams.
+One particular show at the Iota Club in Arlington, Virginia, found guitarist Phil Wandscher sitting above the stage for the entire performance, playing his guitar and occasionally throwing beer bottles down at singer Ryan Adams.
 At another show in Lansing, MI, a fan threw tomatoes at the band's crew following an abbreviated set by the band.

 On September 10, the band recorded a live in-studio performance for the KCRW radio program "Brave New World", which was later released on the 2008 deluxe edition of Strangers.